 Serve with injera instead of eating utensils if you'd like to be truly authentic.

 ps: Thank-you Kathie for making the 3 hour trip to come to our swap!
 The effort was non-trivial, and we're so very glad you did.
 Please, come again anytime ..

 - One 16 oz. bag yellow split peas

 - salt, to taste

 - In large, heavy pot, cover peas with 3” water.
 Bring to a boil.
 Reduce heat to medium low and cook till tender, about 30-45 minutes.

 - Meanwhile, puree the onions in a food processor or blender.
-Cook the puree in heavy pot until they're tender and just turning brown (note: they will be dry).
+Cook the puree in heavy pot until they're tender and just staring to turn brown (note: they will be dry).

-- Add the olive oil, tumeric and salt, stirring to combine.
+- Add the olive oil, tumeric and strong pinch of salt, stirring to combine.

-- Add the cooked split peas (water included) to the onion mixture, reduce the heat to a simmer and cook until the consistency is similar to pea soup.
+- Add the cooked split peas (water included) to the onion mixture, reduce the heat to a simmer and cook to a consistency similar to pea soup.

 - Stir in garlic and serve with injera

 […] then I made Red Lentil Stew, Yellow Split Pea Stew, Gomen (which I made with chard–terrific recipe), Shiro, and Cabbage and Potatoes.
 I […]

 […] Adapted from Veggies by Candlelight’s recipe […]

 This looks outrageously good.
 I wouldn’t even need the injera…just a spoon!
 I adore Ethiopian food.

 One of my staple snacks is a Greek variation of this.
 The recipe is similar, it is just served with olive oil, lemon juice and fresh onion sliced n top.
 Fingers crossed I too can be a fabulous 67 year old!